ankoo0/weather-api/README.md

 I created init SQL script, so you can request information starting from 23-12-2023

 Alternatively, you can use the Postman collection located in the project root to test the API.

+** I'm exposing api key for ease of access but, of course, it's not a good practice)